BitcoinDesign/Guide/guide/getting-started/getting-started.md

 ### [Hardware overview]({{ '/guide/getting-started/hardware/' | relative_url }})

-Whether it's for security or participating in the network, bitcoin hardware is an essential part of the ecosystem and user experience.
+Whether for security or participating in the network, bitcoin hardware is an essential part of the ecosystem and user experience.

 ---